juxor/afaq/markdown/secI3.md

 As noted earlier, however, we need to be careful when using the term _"workers' control,"_ as others use it and give it an entirely different meaning from the one intended by anarchists.
-Like the terms _"anarchist"_ and _"libertarian,"_ it has been co-opted by others to describe less than libertarian schemes.
+Like the terms anarchist and libertarian, it has been co-opted by others to describe less than libertarian schemes.

-The first to do so were the Leninists, starting with Lenin, who have used the term "workers' control" to describe a situation were workers have a limited supervision over either the capitalists or the appointed managers of the so- called workers' state.
+The first to do so were the Leninists, starting with Lenin, who have used the term "workers' control" to describe a situation were workers have limited supervision over either the capitalists or the appointed managers of the so- called workers' state.
 These do not equate to what anarchists aim for and, moreover, such limited experiments have not lasted long (see [section H.3.14](secH3.html#sech314)).
-More recently, "workers' control" have been used by capitalists to describe schemes in which workers' have more say in how their workplaces are run while maintaining wage slavery (i.e. capitalist ownership, power and ultimate control).
+More recently, "workers' control" has been used by capitalists to describe schemes in which workers' have more say in how their workplaces are run while maintaining wage slavery (i.e. capitalist ownership, power and ultimate control).
 So, in the hands of capitalists, "workers' control" is now referred to by such terms as "participation", "co- determination", "consensus", "empowerment", "Japanese-style management," etc.
-_"For those whose function it is solve the new problems of boredom and alienation in the workplace in advanced industrial capitalism, workers' control is seen as a hopeful solution"_, Sam Dolgoff noted, _"a solution in which workers are given a modicum of influence, a strictly limited area of
+_"For those whose function it is to solve the new problems of boredom and alienation in the workplace in advanced industrial capitalism, workers' control is seen as a hopeful solution"_, Sam Dolgoff noted, _"a solution in which workers are given a modicum of influence, a strictly limited area of